alfonzodev/nc-news-api/README.md

 ### Authentication

-This api supports email and password authentication with JWT's.
+This api supports email and password authentication, and authorization with JWT's.

 **Note:** If you want to test the login functionality with the existing dummy users data, the unhashed passwords are 'test123#' (e.g., email: 'tomtickle@email.com', password: 'test123#').